davidly/rvos/README.md

     * rvos_shell.s:   wrapper for the app (defines _start and rvos ABI)
     * minimal.ino:    Arduino IDE equivalent C++ app for riscv_shell.s on the K210 hardware

-If you get a runtime error like this then use the -h flag to reserve more RAM for the heap.
+If you get a runtime error like this then use the -h or -m flags to reserve more RAM for the heap.

         terminate called after throwing an instance of 'std::bad_alloc' what():  std::bad_alloc